Safeguarding

 - Kristen Gringeri - Head of Academy

-- Shereen Thomas - Vice Principal and DSL
+- Shereen Thomas - Assistant Principal and DSL

 - Claire Allen - Assistant Principal and DDSL